Hexagram 23剝Stripping Away

 Zhu Xi (Zhouyi Benyi, 1188) reframes the hexagram around the line-6 moral fork — 君子得輿,小人剝廬, the noble person obtains a chariot, the small person strips their own dwelling.
 For Zhu Xi the entire hexagram’s ethical content concentrates at this final position, and the line-6 yang is read as the test case for whether the actor has been participating in the stripping as a noble person or as a small person all along.
 The line-5 reversal — 貫魚以宮人寵, the fish on a string and the favour of the palace women — is read as the structural preparation for the line-6 noble-person outcome: the actor who organises the field of yin at line 5 is the actor who can then preserve the great fruit at line 6.

-The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) reads 23 practically: a hexagram drawn in answer to a question about an actively deteriorating situation — a business in contraction, a position in decline, a relationship in late-arc loss of structure, an institution in visible erosion.
-The manual is explicit that 23 is not a commentary on whether the actor is at fault for the decline; the cast applies whether the deterioration is the actor’s doing or is a structural feature of the environment.
+The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) is a practical najia handbook: it casts a hexagram against a concrete question rather than expounding it philosophically.
+In that spirit YiGram reads 23 for questions about an actively deteriorating situation — a business in contraction, a position in decline, a relationship in late-arc loss of structure, an institution in visible erosion — and treats it not as a commentary on whether the actor is at fault for the decline but as a cast that applies whether the deterioration is the actor’s doing or is a structural feature of the environment.
 The practical recommendation tracks the line position the question lands at: register the legs at line 1, accept the frame at line 2, preserve relationship with the surviving yang at line 3, refuse the heroic stand at line 4, organise the contracted field at line 5, and preserve the great fruit at line 6.

 Translations and paraphrase by YiGram Editorial from the classical Chinese.
 We do not reuse any modern third-party English rendering of these commentaries.